codeaffen/phpipam-ansible-modules/README.md

 **This modules are still in development and not for production purpose.
 If we think you can use is in a more productive manner we will inform you.**

-This collections provides modules to manage entities in a [phpIPAM](https://phpipam.net/).
+This collection provides modules to manage entities in a [phpIPAM](https://phpipam.net/).
 This is neighter a collection of roles nor playbooks.
 It provides modules to wrote your own roles and/or playbooks.

 We get a lot of inspiration from [foreman-ansible-modules](https://galaxy.ansible.com/theforeman/foreman) for our modules.